Storidge/cio-user-docs/guidebook/deploy_cockroachdb_docker.md

 ---
-title: Deploy CockroachDB with Storidge
+title: CockroachDB on Swarm
-description: Deploying CockroachDB on Storidge volume with Docker Swarm
+description: Deploying CockroachDB with Storidge on Swarm cluster
 lang: en-US
 ---

-# Deploying CockroachDB on Storidge Volume with Docker Swarm
+# Deploying CockroachDB with Storidge on Swarm cluster

 [CockroachDB](https://www.cockroachlabs.com/docs/stable/) is a distributed SQL database system that stores persistent data that allows for fast access.
-In this guide, we will deploy a CockroachDB cluster on Docker Swarm that uses Storidge CIO volume types.
+In this guide, we will deploy a CockroachDB cluster on Docker Swarm that uses Storidge volumes.
 The guide will follow parts of Cockroach Labs' [guide](https://www.cockroachlabs.com/docs/stable/orchestrate-cockroachdb-with-docker-swarm.html).

-## **Prerequisites**
+## Prerequisites

 - Storidge [CIO](https://guide.storidge.com/getting_started/install.html) cluster with at least 3 nodes.
 - Familiarity with Docker volume and service creation.
 - Root access enabled on your master node on your CIO and Docker Swarm cluster.
 Everything on this guide **will be run on the master node**.

-## **Installation**
+## Installation

 1. Make sure that your CIO cluster and Docker Swarm is running.
-We first create an overlay network for container communications purposes.
-Run the following command:
+We first create an overlay network for container communications with:

 `sudo docker network create --driver overlay --attachable cockroachdb`